 Encouraging your employees to spend more time together outside of the workplace will help them to build friendships and be more comfortable approaching each other if and when they need something.
 This doesn’t just increase their happiness levels, but will improve their and ability to work together on various tasks and projects when they’re back in the office.

-Planning fun team building activities away from the more corporate setting of the workplace will make everyone feel more relaxed, open and willing to converse.
-Summer’s warmer temperatures and longer days also make it the perfect time to plan outdoors activities both inside and outside of working hours.
-Some ideas of what your team can do include hikes, sporting matches, go karting, obstacle courses or even a meal and drinks in the sunshine.
+Planning fun team-building activities away from the more corporate setting of the workplace will make everyone feel more relaxed, open, and willing to converse.
+Summer’s warmer temperatures and longer days also make it the perfect time to plan outdoor activities both inside and outside of working hours.
+Some ideas of what your team can do include hikes, sporting matches, go-karting, obstacle courses or even a meal and drinks in the sunshine.

 “Through our Business Partnership Program, businesses are embedding Spare Harvest into the workplace so their staff can connect with each other and share what they have spare in their kitchens and gardens.
 We add a touch of ‘personal’ into the workplace; we are the conversation spark for employees to share personal stories, exchanging what they have spare and making a difference.
 These meaningful connections encourage staff to stay connected and engage with each other, regardless of department or title.
 It creates intangible goodwill that strengthens the workplace culture, improves overall well-being, and enhances productivity.”